 Eating fresh red grapes can be a healthier alternative to obtain the benefits of resveratrol while also enjoying a dose of fiber and vitamins.

-Red clover is a rich source of phytoestrogens, primarily isoflavones such as genistein, daidzein, biochanin A, and formononetin.
+Red clover is one of the richest natural sources of phytoestrogens, particularly isoflavones such as genistein, daidzein, biochanin A, and formononetin.

-Berries like blueberries, raspberries, mulberries, and cranberries contain phytoestrogens, including flavonols, lignans, and resveratrol—a stilbene—which may help support hormonal balance.
+Berries such as blueberries, raspberries, strawberries, mulberries, and cranberries contain small amounts of phytoestrogens, including lignans, flavonoids, and resveratrol.

-Whole grains like oats, barley, rye, and wheat contain phytoestrogens, particularly lignans, which are plant compounds that mimic estrogen in the body.
+Whole grains like oats, barley, rye, and wheat contain phytoestrogens, particularly lignans, which are plant compounds that can interact with estrogen receptors.

 They also provide fiber, which aids in digestion and helps regulate blood sugar levels, indirectly supporting hormonal health.
 Moreover, whole grains can aid in weight management.